 As I got a little older, Missy Elliott became my Black woman superhero.
 I was a chubby kid so I loved that she kinda looked like me and she was so versatile – rapping, singing, dancing, and directing her insanely innovative music videos.

 Before I started making songs, I had aspirations of becoming a dancer.
 I performed in cute little talent shows and competitions at school.
 I actually started teaching myself to produce so I could make music to dance to but the more I made music, the less I thought about dance.
 My dad bought my first set of home studio recording equipment when I was around 15.

-I would describe my core style as future soul and R&B. Because of my experimental approach to music making (a consequence of how unorthodoxly I learnt to make music) I’ve never stuck to any one style and I listen to almost everything.
+I would describe my core style as future soul and R&B. Because of my experimental approach to music-making (a consequence of how unorthodoxly I learned to make music) I’ve never stuck to any one style and I listen to almost everything.
 I try to push myself to practice the sensibilities and conventions of many different genres and incorporate the things I’m drawn to into my songs.

 My philosophy as an artist has been to find ways to push the boat forward - breaking the rules, telling new and honest stories and stamping my identity on a song.
 I really believe in the power of knowledge and the gift of being able to absorb my environment, digest it and spit out something new.

 I try to stay in tune with my ability to learn and my thirst for knowledge so now my drive to create comes from constantly learning new tricks and putting them into practice.
-It took some time but I’ve learnt to be satisfied with having just made a new noise instead of driving myself crazy trying to make big commercial hits everyday – though, I’m very happy when I make a bloody good song.
+It took some time but I’ve learned to be satisfied with having just made a new noise instead of driving myself crazy trying to make big commercial hits every day – though, I’m very happy when I make a bloody good song.

 Success for me is to be able to grant myself freedom.
 If the music I make opens up doors for me and makes my life even a tiny bit easier, that’s success to me.